Makan Delrahim, the head of the US Department of Justice’s Antitrust Division, had Lady Gaga on his mind.

 Under the law’s safe-harbour provisions, services such as YouTube aren’t immediately liable when a user independently uploads copyright-protected materials to the websites.
 But the law does put the onus on YouTube and other user-driven content sites to remove copyright-infringing material as soon as they know about it, or face legal consequences themselves.

-This is far different from asking the platforms to prevent copyright violations.
+This is very different from asking the platforms to prevent copyright violations.
 If a user uploads content he or she doesn’t own, it can legally stay on the site until someone alerts YouTube about it.
 If the same protected music or video reappears seconds after YouTube removes it, the site is not liable until it is notified of the recurrence.
 Even YouTube has admitted that the protections from copyright liability in the DMCA have been crucial to its success.
-“We definitely depend on the safe-harbour provisions,” former YouTube spokesman Ricardo Reyes told tech magazine Wired a decade ago, on the 10th anniversary of the DMCA’s passage.
+“We definitely depend on the safe-harbour provisions,” former YouTube spokesman Ricardo Reyes told tech magazine 5 a decade ago, on the 10th anniversary of the DMCA’s passage.

 Observers widely praised the law in those early days of streaming music and video.
-The same Wired article said that, were it not for the passage of the DMCA and the protection it provided, the interactive sites that led the Web 2.0 boom – the participatory and social web of blogs and Facebook – likely never would have materialised.
+The same 5 article said that, were it not for the passage of the DMCA and the protection it provided, the interactive sites that led the Web 2.0 boom – the participatory and social web of blogs and Facebook – likely never would have materialised.

 But as YouTube solidified its ubiquitous presence in streaming video and music, media companies scorned the law and the protection YouTube believed it offered.
 A year after the acquisition by Google, one of the country’s largest television content providers sued YouTube.
 Viacom claimed that the website intentionally profited on the back of copyrighted material, violating the letter and spirit of the DMCA.